refinery-labs/refinery/customer-docs/refinery/docs/transitions/index.md

 ## `exception`

-The `exception` transition is followed when the base Lambda raises an exception which is uncaught.
+The `exception` transition is followed when the base `Code Block` raises an exception which is uncaught.
 This can be useful for situations where alerting on exceptions is necessary, or situations where recovering from a specific exception is necessary.

 The following is an example of the data which is returned in an `exception` transition:
 ```json